-Draft Bylaw No. 153 (OCP) would establish a new Development Permit Area 3: Shoreline (DP-3) in the OCP, for the purpose of protecting the natural environment, its ecosystems and biodiversity, and to protect development from hazardous conditions.
-Draft Bylaw No. 153 (OCP) includes a description of the location, justification and objectives of the new DP-3.
-Plan No. 1 attached to and forming part of the Draft Bylaw No. 153 would amend Schedule E of the OCP to include areas within the Shoreline DPA.
+Draft Bylaw No. 153 would amend the Keats Island Official Community Plan (OCP) Bylaw No. 77 to establish a new Development Permit Area 3: Shoreline (DP-3), for the purpose of protecting the natural environment, its ecosystems and biodiversity, and to protect development from hazardous conditions.